Understanding Form 16: Chapter VI-A Deductions

 Declaration at the end of the year: Towards the end of finanical year, usually in February, Finance department sends Actual Investment Declaration Form to all its employees.
 In this employees fill their ACTUAL Investments details along with the supportive documents for their investments .

 If there is any difference, between the declarations in the beginning and end of year, then the finance dept will again calculate employee’s tax liability based on the “Actual investment Declaration form” and deduct his tax accordingly.
-Hence the actual declarations are asked in beginning of February and not March end so that employees can make investments if not made and company gets opportunity to make calculation and adjust tax liability.(At times companies cut more tax from salary in month of February and March) Sample declaration form (pdf)
+Hence the actual declarations are asked in beginning of February and not March end so that employees can make investments if not made and company gets opportunity to make calculation and adjust tax liability.(At times companies cut more tax from salary in month of February and March) Sample declaration form (pdf).
+From 1 Jun 2016 employees will have to submit Form 12BB for declaring Income Tax Deductions.

 An employee may or may not have reported all deductions to the employer.
 That is no problem.
 He can still claim them in while filing Income Tax Return(ITR).
 In general, its a good idea to report tax deductions to the employer as then TDS is minimized.